 The primary goal of the testing is to determine any points where users found it difficult to manage the given tasks and to find out if there is any difficulty understanding the financial app's interface design.
 Afterwards, you can brainstorm better solutions and implement the necessary adjustments.

 For example, users faced some difficulties in the process of trying to understand how to activate the payment function.
 In order to keep the structure of the service as simple as possible our decision was to leave this function as it was.
-However, to make our banking solution easier to understand for users who are not as comfortable using advanced technologies, we added a learning tip that would be displayed at the first login.
+However, to make our mobile banking app solution easier to understand for users who are not as comfortable using advanced technologies, we added a learning tip that would be displayed at the first login.

 When creating this financial UX solution, we focused mainly on the users’ perceptions.
 It is difficult to compare anything to the beauty of nature.
 The energy of flames, flares of lightning, the vividness of animals, the night sky filled with stars - the beauty of wildlife and natural environments has fascinated people since their childhood because it is embedded in the evolution of our brain.

-For our team of UI designers it was crucial to translate the bliss of being in touch with the miracle of nature into the new banking design.
+For our team of UI designers it was crucial to translate the bliss of being in touch with the miracle of nature into the innovative banking design.
 It turned out to be a challenging task for UXDA to create an app that would ultimately inspire and satisfy banking customers so much that their everyday financial activities would feel like a different reality.

 The preparation of the Key Design Concept is one of the most anticipated and important moments in the whole process.
 The main responsibility at this point was to find a way to transform feelings and ideas into a solution that would be loved by millions of people all around the world.